e²LEAD

 Latest News

-07/2024 e²LEAD - Enabling EU Leadership in automotive ECU for future Autonomous Driving – alignment meeting.
+04/2025 e²LEAD - Enabling EU Leadership in automotive ECU for future Autonomous Driving – 2nd Year Review Meeting hosted by TU Delft.

 Partners